To join the editorial board, please click here

 Special issues are integral part of the activities of the Journal of the Nigerian Society of Physical Sciences (JNSPS).
 Timely topical issues with broad interests are addressed in special issues and should be organised by recognised experts in the proposed area.
 It is expected that special issues attract articles of the highest quality that fill an existing gap in the existing literature and address the dynamics in the proposed field.

 In order to ensure quality and timeliness, guest editors (GEs) must be acknowledged experts in the proposed area and in tandem with the authors, must adhere to the issued timeline and editorial deadlines.
 The GEs must also ensure that reliable and expert reviewers are chosen for the issues.
+All articles would be processed following the guildelines of JNSPS in terms of novelty and scope.

 The following guidelines and structure are established for special issues and are as follow: